AA2, AA4 – Alaska Fly-In, Arctic Grizzly, Caribou Combo Hunt with Arctic Air

 With travel insurance through Travel Guard you’ll have valuable coverage that travels with you and your family.
 We’re America’s leading provider of travel insurance plans and assistance programs and we’re here to help you 24 hours a day, 7 days a week.Request a Free Quote

-- Good sleeping bag and pad (recommend down to -20 degree bag)
+- Good sleeping bag and sleeping pad (most outfitters will provide this)

 - Flashlight and/or headlamp